COVID-19 Help & Advice

 4Life Healthcare are open and operating as normal during the Coronavirus epidemic.
 We are accepting new clients and able to support all adults requiring assistance at home in a COVID-secure manner.

 4Life Healthcare are committed to the protection of our workforce and clients and are taking the situation very seriously, with the strictest of procedures and safety measures in place, both at our head office and within our client's home settings.

 We regularly monitor developments as they happen, reviewing and modifying our procedures in line with UK Government COVID-19 guidelines, to ensure that our clients are safe and protected at all times.

-All health care staff are tested weekly for Coronavirus, and are fully trained in infection prevention control and hygiene, with regular refresher training as necessary.
+All health care staff are tested daily, before they report for work, for Coronavirus, and are fully trained in infection prevention control and hygiene, with regular refresher training as necessary.
 Our PPE supplies are replenished routinely, and our staff will always wear the correct and full PPE whenever visiting your home.

 4Life Healthcare continue to work closely with local authorities, independent regulators, such as the Care Quality Commission, and healthcare practices as necessary, to protect our colleagues and clients in delivering a safe service to the local community.

 As a service provider of health care at home, we have included our most frequently asked Coronavirus questions, including the ways in which we have adapted our procedures to meet COVID-19 Government guidelines.
 Be assured that we are implementing and updating new procedures accordingly, to ensure the health and safety of all our staff and clients.